On the Cause of Unfairness: A Training Sample Perspective

 \squishlist \item \para{Concept as Sensitive Attribute ($C=A$).} Intuitively speaking, the sensitive/group attribute relates closely to fairness measures due to its importance in controlling the sampled distribution of each group.
-Intervening on $A$ corresponds to asking counterfactually what if a similar or counterfactual sample were from a different sensitive group. \item \para{Concept as Label ($C=Y$).} In many situations, there are uncertainties in the label $Y|X$.
+Changing $A$ corresponds to asking counterfactually what if a similar or counterfactual sample were from a different sensitive group. \item \para{Concept as Label ($C=Y$).} In many situations, there are uncertainties in the label $Y|X$.
 Some other times, the observed $Y$ can either encode noise, mislabeling or subjective biases.
 They can all contribute to unfairness.
-Intervening on $Y$ implies the counterfactual effect if we were to change the label (\eg a sampling, a historical decision, or a human judgment) of a sample. \item \para{Concept as Predefined Feature Attribute ($C=attr(X)$).} Our framework allows us to predefine a relevant concept based on feature $X$. $C$ can be either an externally labeled concept (\eg sample-level label in image data) or a part of $X$ (\eg a categorical\footnote{All concepts in $X$, $Y$, or $A$ that we consider are assumed to be categorical because the continuous concept is not well-defined in the literature of concept.} feature in tabular data).
+Changing $Y$ implies the counterfactual effect if we were to change the label (\eg a sampling, a historical decision, or a human judgment) of a sample. \item \para{Concept as Predefined Feature Attribute ($C=attr(X)$).} Our framework allows us to predefine a relevant concept based on feature $X$. $C$ can be either an externally labeled concept (\eg sample-level label in image data) or a part of $X$ (\eg a categorical\footnote{All concepts in $X$, $Y$, or $A$ that we consider are assumed to be categorical because the continuous concept is not well-defined in the literature of concept.} feature in tabular data).
 For instance, if we want to understand how skin color would affect the model's fairness, and if so which data samples would impact the observed fairness the most w.r.t skin color, we can specify $C = attr(image) \in \{\text{dark}, \text{light}\}$.
-Then intervening on this concept corresponds to identifying samples from different skin colors that, if were included in the training data, would lead to a fairer model. \item \para{Concept as Removal.} Our setting is also flexible enough to consider the effect of removing a training sample, as commonly considered in the literature on influence function~\cite{li2022achieving}.
-Consider there is a selection variable $S \in \{1,0\}$ for each instance $z^{tr}_i$ -- for each of these samples that appear in the training data we have $s_i = 1$.
-Changing to $s_i = 0$ means the sample is counterfactually not included, \ie $\hat{z}^{tr}_{i}(c') = \varnothing$.
-Allowing the concept to be removed, we can incorporate the prior works on the influence of removing samples into our framework. \squishend
+Then transforming w.r.t. this concept corresponds to identifying samples from different skin colors that, if were included in the training data, would lead to a fairer model. \item \para{Concept as Removal.} Our setting is also flexible enough to consider the effect of removing a training sample, as commonly considered in the literature on influence function~\citep{li2022achieving}.
+Consider a selection variable $S \in \{1,0\}$ for each instance $z^{tr}_i$, for each sample that appears in the training data we have $s_i = 1$.
+Changing to $s_i = 0$ means the sample is counterfactually removed, \ie $\hat{z}^{tr}_{i}(c') = \varnothing$.
+By allowing the removal concept, we can incorporate the prior works on the influence of removing samples into our framework. \squishend